 Another option to get to know the city is to join a walking tour.

-There are a lot of different tours even theme-specific ones like ghost tours in the Gothic Quarter (or barri gòtic in Catalan), gourmet tours, la Sagrada Familia, or for the art/architecture lovers, the Picasso Museum.
+There are a lot of different tours even theme-specific ones like ghost tours in the Gothic Quarter (or Barri gòtic in Catalan), gourmet tours, la Sagrada Familia, or for the art/architecture lovers, the Picasso Museum.

-There are walking tours for around 12 to 20€ depending on the tour and last for around 4 hours depending on what tour you decide to go on.
+There are walking tours for around 12 to 20€ depending on the tour and they last for around 4 hours depending on what tour you decide to go on.

 2. Eat tapas or learn to cook your own Paella

-Thinking about Spain, one of the most common things that pop up in people’s minds is eating tapas and as this is a very typical thing and part of the Spanish lifestyle for a real Barcelona experience you should try it too.
+Thinking about Spain, one of the most common things that pops up in people’s minds is eating tapas and as this is a very typical thing and part of the Spanish lifestyle for a real Barcelona experience you should try it too.

 What you could start with would be Pan Tomaquet which is basically bread with oil, salt, and tomato.
 You can find tapas bars everywhere in Barcelona and the small pinchos often start at 1€ per piece.